On the estimation of population size from a post-stratified two sample capture-recapture data under dependence

 \section{Dual-record System (DRS)}

-The idea of DRS is similar to the capture-recapture sampling in wildlife management for estimation of the population size $N$. \citet{Laplace1783} pioneered such sampling plans in order to estimate the population size of France from vital events like births, marriages and deaths.
-Let us consider a population \emph{U} of size \emph{N}.
-It is not feasible to capture all the $N$ individuals by means of a population census.
-In order to estimate \emph{N}, at least two such independent attempts are organized, providing two corresponding lists.
-The individuals captured in the first list (e.g. census) are matched one-by-one with the list of individuals captured from the second survey, also known as Post Enumeration Survey (PES).
+As discussed in Section \ref{Intro}, DRS is similar to the two sample capture-recapture sampling which is very common in estimation of the size of human population.
+Let us consider a population $U$ of size \emph{N}.
+The individuals captured in the first list (e.g. census) are matched one-by-one with the individuals captured in the second list (e.g. Post Enumeration Program).
 Let $p_{j 1\cdot}$ and $p_{j\cdot1}$ denote the capture probabilities of the \emph{j}th individual in the first sample (List 1) and the second sample (List 2), respectively.
-Then estimate of \emph{N} is obtained under different assumptions on the capture probabilities in both the lists.
-In this article, we consider the DRS with the following assumptions:\\
+Under this set-up, we consider the following assumptions:\\

-($S1$) Population is closed until the second sample is taken,\\
+($S1$) population is closed until the second sample is taken,\\

-($S2$) Individuals are homogeneous with respect to their capture probabilities.\\ \\ Assumption ($S2$) ensures that $p_{j 1\cdot}=p_{1\cdot}$ in List 1 and $p_{j \cdot1}=p_{\cdot1}$ in List 2 for \emph{j} = 1, 2, $\cdots$, \emph{N}.
-The data structure is presented in Table $\ref{tab:1}$, popularly known as the Dual-record system or shortly, DRS.
+($S2$) individuals are homogeneous with respect to their capture probabilities in each of the two attempts.\\ \\ Assumption ($S2$) ensures that $p_{j 1\cdot}=p_{1\cdot}$ in List 1 and $p_{j \cdot1}=p_{\cdot1}$ in List 2 for \emph{j} = 1, 2, $\cdots$, \emph{N}.
+The data structure, presented in Table $\ref{tab:1}$, is popularly known as the Dual-record system or shortly, DRS.
 The number of untapped individuals in both the surveys, denoted as $x_{00}$, is unknown which makes the total population size \emph{N} unknown.
 The probabilities attached to all the cells are also provided in Table $\ref{tab:1}$ and these notation will be followed throughout this paper.
-As discussed before, casual independence among individuals is assumed between capture and recapture attempts, which is formally written as$\colon$\\

-$(S3)$ Inclusion of each and every individual, belonging to $U$, in List 2 is \textit{causally independent} to its inclusion in List 1 (i.e. $p_{11}=p_{1\cdot}p_{\cdot1}$).\\
+As discussed before, casual independence is assumed between capture and recapture attempts, which is formally written as$\colon$\\ $(S3)$ inclusion of each and every individual, belonging to $U$, in the List 2 is \textit{causally independent} to its inclusion in the List 1 (i.e. $p_{11}=p_{1\cdot}p_{\cdot1}$).\\